Just don’t do it

 There is nothing incidental about this.
 This clearly feeds into a colonial narrative of Zulu’s, but also of other Africans, and of many ‘other’ people around the globe as cannibalistic savages.
 Specifically, in the Dutch context the term ‘bush negro’ is used for the descendants of runaway slaves who resisted slavery and colonialism and formed independent settlements.
 A more acceptable term is Maroons.
 But this is the Netherlands.

-An actual person came up with the ideas for the costumes and its “accessories.”
+What is even more shocking is that actual person came up with the ideas for the costumes and its “accessories.”
 And as pointed out at the outset, this is par for the course in the Netherlands.
 Just last week, the Wall Street Journal reported on a famous Dutch amusement park that profits off these kinds of images.
 The reviewer couldn’t help notice, amid all the attractions, that:

 There was an unpleasant side to Efteling: The way dark-skinned people were depicted.
 At a carousel-like ride called Monsieur Cannibale, for instance, an enormous figure wore a chef’s hat on his head and a spoon through his nostrils—a racist throwback to the days of the Dutch East India Company that made for more explaining.

-So, with carnival season just around the corner, let’s try to explain it one more time, in very basic terms, with the hope someone will get it: skin color is not a costume at your disposal during a festive season for fun.
+So, let’s try to explain it one more time, in very basic terms, with the hope someone will get it: skin color is not a costume at your disposal during a festive season for fun.
 Making fun of people and their culture is wrong.
 It is even worse when you misrepresent them using racist colonial stereotypes.
 Saying that blackface is an American thing (everyone now uses this excuse) and therefore not a problem on the other side of the Atlantic makes you look dumb.
 Saying that by using the costume for something positive like carnival and therefore neutralizing stereotypes and the racist nature of such costumes makes you look even dumber.
 Just don’t do it.